FAQs: 4-Year DDS Program

 NYU Dentistry receives over 3,000 applications annually.

-The mean Total GPA of admitted students is 3.5; the mean Science GPA is 3.4.
+Our strongest candidates tend to have GPAs ranging between 3.29 and 3.79.
+The mean Total GPA of admitted students is 3.61.
+The mean Science GPA is 3.51.

-The mean score for the Academic Average, Total Science and Reading Comprehension sections are each 21.
-The mean score for Perceptual Ability is 20.
+The mean score for the Academic Average and Total Science sections are each 21.
+The mean score for Reading Comprehension is 22.

-No. NYU Dentistry accepts application materials and updates, including retakes of the DAT, throughout the application cycle, until the application deadline of February 1, 2024.
-For applicants who are taking the Canadian DAT (CDAT), for the 2023-2024 application cycle, applicants should take the November CDAT.
+No. NYU Dentistry accepts application materials and updates, including retakes of the DAT or Canadian DAT (CDAT), throughout the application cycle, until the application deadline of January 15, 2025.
 Interviews will be conducted from September through March.

 NYU Dentistry generally requires a letter grade for our prerequisite courses.
 However, given the impact of the COVID-19 pandemic, we can accept Pass/Fail grades for prerequisite courses taken during Spring or Summer 2020.
 Letter grades are still recommended, if possible, especially in the sciences.
 Applications are reviewed holistically; having Pass/Fail courses during this challenging period will not necessarily impact your application negatively.